mkpaz/corf/BUILD.md

 If you want to recompile native launchers you'll also need:

 * Golang
-* Resource Hacker application to embed icon into EXE file (Windows only)
+* Resource Hacker application to embed an icon into EXE file (Windows only)

 ## BUILD